fmarque/fmarque/README.md

 - 👋 Hi, I’m Frances!
-- I’m interested in design and coding
+- I’m interested in the fields of UI/UX, Web Development, and AI
-- Currently learning JavaScript and expanding my AI skillset
+- Currently learning JavaScript and expanding my AI skillset with Python
-- Reach me at : marquezfrances@icloud.com
+- Reach me at: marquezfrances@icloud.com